FAIRVAR: Fair Federated Learning via Variance Regularization: Introduction

-In this work, we focused on performance equitable fairness methods that explicitly regularize the client loss.
-We investigated how the performance differed of these different types of variance regularization methods' across multiple experiments.
-Specifically, we examined loss variance regularization~\citep{ling2024fedfdp}, gradient variance regularization (introduced here for the first time in the context of performance equitable fairness), q-FFL~\citep{li2019fair}, and federated averaging~\citep[FedAvg;][]{mcmahan2017communication}.
-For completeness and to compare with a more recent method, we also included AAggFF~\citep{hahn2024pursuing} as a baseline method in the experiments.
-AAggFF also aims for performance equitable fairness and uses the same local loss as FedAvg, but differs in that the server applies a fairness-aware aggregation strategy instead of regularization.
+In this work, we analyzed and evaluated several methods for performance equitable fairness in FL.
+We distinguished between existing fairness-aware methods, baselines, and our proposed contribution.
+The existing fairness-aware methods include loss-variance regularization~\cite{ling2024fedfdp} and q-Fair Federated Learning (q-FFL;~\cite{li2019fair}), which, as we show later, is related to loss-variance regularization.
+We proposed a new gradient-variance regularization approach for performance equitable fairness, implemented in two variants: FairGrad, an approximate and communication-efficient version, and FairGrad$^*$, an exact version.
+As baselines, we also included federated averaging (FedAvg;~\cite{mcmahan2017communication}), Agnostic Federated Learning (AFL;~\cite{mohri2019agnostic}), and the more recent AAggFF~\cite{hahn2024pursuing}.
+Formal definitions of the variance-regularized loss functions are provided in \Cref{sec:Statement_of_the_Problem}.

-The analysis reveals that when the clients' data distributions are homogeneous, their performances tend to align.
-We provide theoretical insights into the relationships between the two methods with regularized loss functions, q-FFL, and FedAvg in \Cref{sec:Analysis of Stationary Points}.
-In more heterogeneous or complex data scenarios, the theoretical results indicate that variance regularization methods may converge to different stationary points than FedAvg.
-Empirical results further demonstrate that variance regularization methods generally outperform the baselines (FedAvg and AAggFF) in both fairness and overall performance, with the proposed methods (FairGrad and FairGrad$^*$) showing particularly strong results.
+Our analysis revealed how these objectives are related under homogeneous and heterogeneous settings. \Cref{sec:Analysis of Stationary Points} provides theoretical insights into the relationships between FedAvg, q-FFL, and two variance-regularized methods, and shows how variance regularization can change the optimization behavior under heterogeneity.
+Empirical results further demonstrated that the variance-regularized methods generally outperform the baselines in both fairness and overall performance, with the proposed variants, FairGrad and FairGrad$^*$, showing particularly strong results.
+The code is available at: \url{https://github.com/zahrakhara/FAIRVAR}.